SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 };
 ```

 ## 7. Initiating a Transaction from Passport

+Here, Make a file Transaction.js into your components folder and paste below code into it.

 Gaming applications often involve in-game purchases and transactions.
 In this section, you'll understand how to initiate transactions using Passport.
 You'll learn how to provide the necessary transaction data and parameters, such as sending a placeholder string and obtaining the transaction hash.